Fine Line Tattoos vs. Traditional Tattoos: What’s the Difference?

 Clients who want subtle, meaningful ink

-Areas where a lighter touch is preferred (like wrists, ribs, or fingers)
+Areas where a lighter touch is preferred (wrists, ribs, or fingers)

 Common Traditional Features:

-Strong, saturated color palettes (reds, greens, yellows, blues)
+Strong, saturated colour palettes (reds, greens, yellows, blues)

 People who want a bold, expressive look